CourseReps/ECEN489-Spring2015/developers.md

 ![image](http://i.imgur.com/2G0X5Gp.jpg) | ![image](http://i.imgur.com/2G0X5Gp.jpg) |
 Description | Description |

+The business and finance division maintains all records and serves as a base for strategic development of all business and finance plans.
+All investment offers are dealt through them as they work to produce the best financial and business results for the team of talented engineers they serve.

 ## Public Relations and Web Presence

 [Benito Ramirez Jr.](https://github.com/BenitoRamirezJr) |
 --- |
 ![image](http://i.imgur.com/7Bc1z6K.jpg) |
 Description |

+Branding is everything, and our public relations and web presence division takes that into account.
+Responsible for creating and maintaining our website, the division monitors all the most popular trends to continue improving the site into a clean and professional platform for our customers and investors alike.
+A detailed backend structure exists for all communication for employees.

 ## Advisory Board